oldham123/cfa_level_iii/_readings/Reading 16 Capital Market Expectations.md

         - Note that full segmentation yields a premium simply equal to $\sigma_i \cdot \left( \frac{\hat{R}_M - R_F}{\sigma_M} \right)$, since the relevant global market is simply the market of the asset, with a correlation of 1
         - It is important to recall that illiquidity risk premiums should still be accounted for in calculation of a full segmentation risk premium

-## 16.D: Explain the use of suvery and panel methods and judgement in setting capital market expectations
+## 16.D: Explain the use of survey and panel methods and judgement in setting capital market expectations

-- Surveys can be undertaken of economists and analysts, to aggregate their expecations together
+- Surveys can be undertaken of economists and analysts, to aggregate their expectations together
   - If the group included remains consistent, then this is referred to as a **panel method**

 ## 16.E: Discuss the inventory and business cycles and the effects that consumer and business spending and monetary and fiscal policy hve on the business cycle